The Minimax Risk in Testing Uniformity over Large Alphabets under Missing-Ball Alternatives: Main Results

-The panel on the left-hand side in Figure~\ref{fig:kernel} illustrates the weights $\{w^*_m\}$ for several values of $\lambda=n/N$ and $m$.
-From \eqref{eq:w_star} and the second-order approximation to $g_{m,\lambda}$ in \eqref{eq:gm_appx} below, we also get
+The left panel in Figure~\ref{fig:kernel} illustrates the weights $\{w^*_m\}$ for several values of $\lambda_0$ and $m$ for $p=1$.
+By a second-order approximation to $g_{m,\lambda_0}$ (see Lemma~\ref{lem:gm_properties}), these weights satisfy

-This shows that the minimax test behaves similarly to the chisquared test for large values of $m$ due to the quadratic term, but with some differences for small $m$s that are particularly apparent when $\lambda$ is small.
-To understand these differences, it is useful to consider $T^*_m := w_m^*\Delta_m(\pi^*)$, the expected difference between the null and alternative in the minimax test statistic $T(w^*)$ the $m$-th histogram ordinate is accounted for.
-As $\lambda \to 0$, $T(w^*)$ is only affected by $T^*_2$, i.e. the pairwise collision statistic $X_2$ accounts for all the difference.
-The situation is illustrated by the panel on the right-hand side in Figure~\ref{fig:kernel}.
+This shows that the minimax test behaves similarly to the chi-squared test for large values of $m$ due to the quadratic term, but with some differences for small $m$ that are particularly apparent when $\lambda_0$ approaches zero.
+To understand these differences, we analyze below the asymptotic risk of the chi-squared and collision-based tests under the least favorable prior $\pi^*$.